albertwidi/go-project-example/README.md

 }
 ```

-When creating a resource, it is recommended to inject the resource dependencies itself.
+When creating a resource, it is recommended to inject the resource dependencies.
 For example database or redis.
-It might be true in a `microservice` project we not need to throw `resource dependencies`(for example db) to the `resource`, and open the dependencies inside.
-But this approach is not good for a big monolithic project.
+It might be true in `microservice` project, we don't need to throw `resource dependencies`(for example db) to the `resource`, and open the dependencies inside the `resource` instead.
+But this approach is not good for a monolithic project.

-A big monolithic project usually share dependencies, and if the dependencies is not injected into the `resource`, all `resource` that need the same dependencies to open the same connection again and again.
+A monolithic project usually share dependencies, and if the dependencies is not injected into the `resource`, all `resource` that need the same dependencies to open the same connection again and again.
 For example `order` and `payment` using the same `redis` to store some data, `order` and `payment` need to connect to the same `redis` independently if the connection is not injected.

-### Recommended
+### Do

 Server: